ggold7046/pytorch/README.md

 If you want to compile with ROCm support, install
 - [AMD ROCm](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html) 4.0 and above installation
-- ROCm is currently supported only for Linux systems.
+- ROCm is currently supported only on Linux systems.

 If you want to disable ROCm support, export the environment variable `USE_ROCM=0`.
 Other potentially useful environment variables may be found in `setup.py`.